 It was easy to reposition between modes, but you'll definitely need two hands to open the Acer Chromebook Spin 311.
 Believe it or not, this is a good thing, as it means that the hinge is firm enough that the laptop won't fall flat the second you set it down on a desk or un-recline from the couch to grab a drink from the fridge.

-Don't mistake a firm hinge for being too stiff for younger kids to get it open, though, as that's definitely not the case, and I'm happy to see a firm hinge because that means it should age better than the softer hinges on other 2-in-1s.
+Don't mistake a firm hinge for being too stiff for younger kids to get it open, though, as that's definitely not the case.
+I'm happy to see a firm hinge because that means it should age better than the softer hinges on other 2-in-1s.

 MediaTek-powered Chromebooks aren't anything new, and while they're not that powerful, they get the job done.
-The MT8183C inside the Spin 311 is an iterative improvement from the MT8173C we saw inside over a dozen budget Chromebooks — including my run-and-gun darling, the Lenovo Chromebook C330 — but it can keep up with full-time work and a dozen open tabs plus a Google Meet call without crashing out on me.
+The MT8183C inside the Spin 311 is an iterative improvement from the MT8173C we saw inside over a dozen budget Chromebooks — including my run-and-gun darling, the Lenovo Chromebook C330 — but it can keep up with light-duty work and a half-dozen tabs plus a Google Meet call without crashing out on me.

 Bouncing between a half-dozen tabs of reference while I write an article is smooth sailing, and while I'll confess an 11.6-inch screen is a bit cramped for split-screening, the Spin 311 still does well enough while I'm reformatting spec tables or referencing press releases while drafting something up.
 Photo editing through Google Photos or Pixlr E is easy enough, even if I have to zoom in a little closer to make out if I got focus right on a picture or not.

-In short, working full-time on the Acer Chromebook Spin 311 is a breeze and should be perfectly fine for working adults and distance-learning kids.
+There have been a few more hangs and crashes than you'd see on comparable Celeron or i3 Chromebooks, but so long as you aren't a heavy-duty user, chances are the Spin 311 will work perfectly for you.
+(If you're a heavy-duty user, you'll be much happier with the i3-powered Lenovo Flex 5 for under $400.)
+In short, the Acer Chromebook Spin 311 should be perfectly fine for working adults and distance-learning kids.
 Sure, I wish there was an 8GB RAM option so that we'd have a little more breathing room while on video conferences — especially since the Spin 311 will get Chrome OS updates until June 2028 — but it does fine with the 4GB of RAM included.

 I didn't fill up the 64GB of storage on my review unit, but considering 18GB of that storage is taken up by the Chrome OS system, I very, very highly recommend getting the 64GB over the base 32GB version.
 No microSD slot means you can't expand without plugging in a flash drive, so starting with the most storage you can is imperative, especially if you intend to use a lot of Android apps or download offline video — holiday trips need entertainment, after all.

-The announcement for the Acer Chromebook Spin 311 turned heads by saying you could get up to 15 hours of battery life, and while I haven't quite gotten to that number on a single charge, I do consistently get 12 hours (or more) after over a month of on-again, off-again use.
-I'll go a full work day and not need to go looking for a charger until lunch on the following day.
+The announcement for the Acer Chromebook Spin 311 turned heads by saying you could get up to 15 hours of battery life, and while I haven't quite gotten to that number on a single charge, I do consistently get 12 hours or more after over a month of on-again, off-again use.
+I'll go a full workday and not need to go looking for a charger until lunch the following day.
 Chromebooks have been getting better and better each year when it comes to battery, and Acer proudly continues the tradition.

 I've been working on the Spin 311 all day today (minus an hour for my lunch break) and the battery projection tells me I have another 7 hours left before it'll run dead.
 And with 45W Power Delivery charging, you can recharge the 311 from dead to full in less than two hours.

 Another great competitor with a slightly different set of priorities is the Lenovo Chromebook Duet, which also lacks a microSD slot and only has one USB-C port and a $300 price point.
-The Duet has a smaller screen, but it's brighter and 1080p as opposed to the Spin 311's 1366 x 768px, but the Duet is a tablet with an included kickstand and detachable keyboard, so it's more fitting as a companion device rather than as a daily driver computer.
+The Duet has a smaller screen, but it's brighter and 1080p as opposed to the Spin 311's 1366x768 resolution.
+The Duet is also a tablet with an included kickstand and detachable keyboard, so it's more fitting as a companion device rather than as a daily driver computer.